AliceO2Group/O2DPG/production/README.md

 - `ARGS_ALL_EXTRA` : Extra command line options added to all workflows
 - `ALL_EXTRA_CONFIG` : Extra config key values added to all workflows
 - `GPU_EXTRA_CONFIG` : Extra options added to the configKeyValues of the GPU workflow

+In case the CTF dictionaries were created from the data drastically different from the one being compressed, the default memory allocation for the CTF buffer might be insufficient.
+One can apply scaling factor to the buffer size estimate (default=1.5) of particular detector by defining variable e.g. `TPC_ENC_MEMFACT=3.5`

 # Remarks on QC
 The JSON files for the individual detectors are merged into one JSON file, which is cached during the run on the shared EPN home folder.